 - Tobacco researchers identified additives in cigarettes that could have made them more acceptable and addictive, according to a new analysis of tobacco company documents.
-Our news report has the details.

 - The Mail Online covered the disappointing news that the prostate cancer drug enzalutamide was judged too costly for use on the NHS under draft guidance from the National Institute for Health and Care Excellence.

 - An interesting study from Belgium that initially set out to try and improve a blood test used to spot foetal disorders, found unexpected signs of cancer in three of the 4000 pregnant women on the study.
-Our news report has the details.

 - “One of breast cancer’s most deadly secrets has been solved by scientists,” says the Mail Online.
 But when you follow that with “in experiments on mice” it becomes clear that this research looking at signals inside immune cells is at a very early stage.
 NHS Choices sets the story straight.